2016rshah/blog/posts/12-books-12-months-2017.md

 A Clockwork Orange by Anthony Burgess (April Bonus Round!)
 Jane Eyre by Charlotte Brontë (May)
-Le Paradis - un peu plus loin by Mario Vargas Llosa (June/July) Here is New York by E. B. White (July Makeup Round) The Audacity of Hope by Barack Obama (July Bonus Round!)
+Le Paradis - un peu plus loin by Mario Vargas Llosa (June/July) Here is New York by E. B. White (July)
+The Audacity of Hope by Barack Obama (July Bonus Round!)
 Polite Lies by Kyoko Mori (August)
-Alice's Adventures in Wonderland and Through the Looking-Glass by Lewis Carroll (August Bonus Rounds) The Fountainhead by Ayn Rand (August Bonus Round #3!)
+Alice's Adventures in Wonderland and Through the Looking-Glass by Lewis Carroll (August Bonus Rounds!)
+The Fountainhead by Ayn Rand (August Bonus Round #3!)
 Mere Christianity by C.S.
 Lewis (September)
 The Merchant of Venice by William Shakespeare (October)